GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GSAOIImg-DRTutorial/02_data_reduction.rst

 Stack Science reduced images
 ----------------------------

-.. todo: ?BQ? make .tar.gz file available for public access and change the url below.
+.. todo: @bquint make .tar.gz file available for public access and change the url below.
-.. todo:: ?BQ? make .tar.gz file available for public access and change the url below.
+..  todo:: @bquint make .tar.gz file available for public access and change the
+    url below.

 Finally, you will have to stack your images.
 For that, you must be aware that GSAOI images are highly distorted and that this distortion must be corrected before stacking.
-At this moment, the standard tool for distortion correction and image stacking is called `disco-stu`.
+At this moment, the standard tool for distortion correction and image stacking is called ``disco-stu``.
 This package can be found in the link bellow (only available within Gemini Internal Network for now and requires login):